MichaIng/DietPi-Docs/docs/dietpi_sbc.md

 ![DietPi-PREP branch selection](assets/images/dietpi-prep-selectbranch.png){: style="width:550px"}

-In the following dialogs enter your name and afterwards the actual image base and the device (SBC or PC) the system is running on:
+In the following dialogues enter your name and afterwards the actual image base and the device (SBC or PC) the system is running on:

 ![DietPi-PREP pre-image entry](assets/images/dietpi-prep-preimage.png){: style="width:550px"}